vekatze/neut/book/src/hello-external-world.md

 }
 ```

 We only have to add `.entity` to specify the path to the file.
+No surprises.

 ## Importing Files in the Current Module